RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_2/project_17.md

 - You can easily determine resources that are not being used and take actions accordingly.
 - If there are different teams in the organisation using the same account, tagging can help differentiate who owns what resources.

-Let's declear a variable called `tags` in our variables.tf file and assign appropriate valuse in our terraform.tfvars file.
+Let's declear a variable called `tags` in our variables.tf file and assign appropriate values in our terraform.tfvars file.
 ```
 # The snippet below should be included to our variable.tf
 variable "tags" {